lussierc/africa_db/writing/report.md

 <!-- ------------------------------------------------------------------ -->
 #### Research Question 2
-Is there a correlation between GDP growth/GDP per capita and inequality rankings (income inequality)?
+Is there a correlation between GDP per capita and inequality rankings (income inequality)?

 #### Introduction

+It can be reasoned that wealthier countries should have a lower inequality gap since there is more wealth to be distributed.
+However, this may not always be the case due to various reasons.
+For example, the style of government could facilitate mass hoarding of wealth by the upper class, which tends to happen in dictatorships.
+The goal of this question find a correlation between inequality and a countries GDP.

-####
+#### Queries
+This question used data from the HPI table to get information regarding inequality.
+It also used data from the DevIndicators table in order to look at the GDP Per Capita for African countries.

 The queries used in this question were:
 ```
 SELECT Country, Inequality from HPI WHERE region = "Sub Saharan Africa" OR "Middle East and North Africa";

-select "Time", "Country Name", "GDP per capita (current US$) [NY.GDP.PCAP.CD]" from DevIndicators WHERE "Country Name" = "Mauritius" OR "Country Name" = "Ethiopia" OR "Country Name" = "Zambia" OR "Country Name" = "Kenya" OR "Country Name" = "Mozambique" OR "Country Name" = "Comoros" OR "Country Name" = "Nigeria" OR "Country Name" = "Liberia" OR "Country Name" = "Tanzania" OR "Country Name" = "Malawi" OR "Country Name" = "Zimbabwe" OR "Country Name" = "Senegal" OR "Country Name" = "Namibia" OR "Country Name" = "Ghana" OR "Country Name" = "Rwanda" OR "Country Name" = "Uganda" OR "Country Name" = "Republic of Congo" OR "Country Name" = "Mauritania" OR "Country Name" = "Burkina Faso" OR "Country Name" = "Gabon" OR "Country Name" = "Niger" OR "Country Name" = "Cameroon" OR "Country Name" = "Lesotho" OR "Country Name" = "Botswana" OR "Country Name" = "Djibouti" OR "Country Name" = "South Africa" OR "Country Name" = "Guinea" OR "Country Name" = "Burundi" OR "Country Name" = "Swaziland" OR "Country Name" = "Sierra Leone" OR "Country Name" = "Cote d'Ivoire" OR "Country Name" = "Benin" OR "Country Name" = "Togo" OR "Country Name" = "Chad";
+SELECT "Time", "Country Name", "GDP per capita (current US$) [NY.GDP.PCAP.CD]" from DevIndicators WHERE "Country Name" = "Mauritius" OR "Country Name" = "Ethiopia" OR "Country Name" = "Zambia" OR "Country Name" = "Kenya" OR "Country Name" = "Mozambique" OR "Country Name" = "Comoros" OR "Country Name" = "Nigeria" OR "Country Name" = "Liberia" OR "Country Name" = "Tanzania" OR "Country Name" = "Malawi" OR "Country Name" = "Zimbabwe" OR "Country Name" = "Senegal" OR "Country Name" = "Namibia" OR "Country Name" = "Ghana" OR "Country Name" = "Rwanda" OR "Country Name" = "Uganda" OR "Country Name" = "Republic of Congo" OR "Country Name" = "Mauritania" OR "Country Name" = "Burkina Faso" OR "Country Name" = "Gabon" OR "Country Name" = "Niger" OR "Country Name" = "Cameroon" OR "Country Name" = "Lesotho" OR "Country Name" = "Botswana" OR "Country Name" = "Djibouti" OR "Country Name" = "South Africa" OR "Country Name" = "Guinea" OR "Country Name" = "Burundi" OR "Country Name" = "Swaziland" OR "Country Name" = "Sierra Leone" OR "Country Name" = "Cote d'Ivoire" OR "Country Name" = "Benin" OR "Country Name" = "Togo" OR "Country Name" = "Chad";
 ```
-##### Introduction

-##### Methods
+The first query used to answer this question gets the country name and inequality percentage ranking from the HPI table where the region is either Sub-Saharan Africa or the MENA region so that only African countries are outputted.
+The second query selects the year ("Time"), Country Name, and GDP Per Capita from the DevIndicators table.
+Additionally, this query uses "OR" statements to find and display data from African countries only.

 ##### Results